Tim Ballard: Personal life

 Ballard and his wife Katherine met at Brigham Young University.
 They have been married for over 20 years with nine children, two of whom were adopted from a sting operation in Haiti.
 As of 2015, their family resided in Utah.
-Ballard was a member of The Church of Jesus Christ of Latter-day Saints but was no longer a member in good standing as of September 2023.
-The church denounced Ballard's attempt to claim that his work was authorized.
+Ballard was a member of The Church of Jesus Christ of Latter-day Saints but was excommunicated in September 2023.
+The church denounced Ballard's attempt to claim that the "Couple's Ruse" was authorized.